Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors

 \subsection{Catalog Generation}

-A sufficient number of BBH catalog is built by generating the initial parameters of them through Monte Carlo methods.
+A sufficient number of BBHs in catalogue is built by generating the initial parameters of each BBH event through MC methods.
 But there are up to 15 parameters to be estimated in GW pipeline {\tt Baystar} or {\tt PyCBC} code \citep{SingerPrice2016PhysRevD.93.024013}.
-So for simplicity, we only consider several key parameters following \citet{Ding_2020}, such as: the source redshift $z$ or the luminosity distance $D_L(z)$, four angles $(\theta,\phi,\psi,\iota)$ or their combination $\Theta$, describing the BBH system's direction of the center of mass and angular momentum relative to our detector, and the respective masses of the two black holes $(m_1,m_2)$ with their chirp mass $\mathcal{M}$ before merger.
+So for simplicity, we only consider several key parameters following \citet{Ding_2020}, such as: the source redshift $z$ or the luminosity distance $D_L(z)$, four angles $(\theta,\phi,\psi,\iota)$ or their combination $\Theta$, describing the BBH system's direction of the center of mass and angular momentum relative to our detector, and the respective masses of the two black holes $(m_1,m_2)$ with their chirp mass $\mathcal{M}$ before their merger.

-These key parameters together form the signal to noise ratio(SNR) $\rho$, which represents the flux (or energy) carried by GW signal:
+These key parameters together form the signal-to-noise ratio(SNR) $\rho$, which represents the flux (or energy) carried by the GW signal: